-- The objective of a surveillance programme is either to demonstrate that infection with CSFV is not present in wild and feral pigs or, if known to be present, to estimate the distribution and prevalence of the infection.
-While the same principles apply, surveillance in wild and feral pigs presents additional challenges including: - a) determination of the distribution, size and movement patterns associated with the wild and feral pig population; - b) relevance and practicality of assessing the possible presence of CSFV infection within the population; - c) determination of the practicability of establishing a zone taking into account the degree of interaction with domestic and captive wild pigs within the proposed zone.
+- 1) The objective of a surveillance programme is either to demonstrate that infection with CSFV is not present in wild and feral pigs or, if it is known to be present, to estimate the distribution and prevalence of the infection.
+While the same principles apply, surveillance in wild and feral pigs presents additional challenges including: - a) determination of the distribution, size and movement patterns associated with the wild and feral pig population; - b) relevance and practicality of assessing the possible presence of infection with CSFV within the population; - c) determination of the practicability of establishing a zone taking into account the degree of interaction with domestic and captive wild pigs within the proposed zone.

-The geographic distribution and estimated size of wild and feral pig populations need to be assessed as a prerequisite for designing a monitoring system.
-Sources of information to aid in the design of a monitoring system may include governmental and non-governmental wildlife organisations such as hunter associations.
+The geographical distribution and estimated size of wild and feral pig populations need to be assessed as a prerequisite for designing a monitoring system.
+Sources of information to aid in the design of a monitoring system may include governmental and non-governmental wildlife organisations such as hunting associations.

-- 2) For implementation of the monitoring programme, it will be necessary to define the limits of the area over which wild and feral pigs range, in order to delineate the epidemiological units within the monitoring programme.
-It is often difficult to define epidemiological units for wild and feral pigs.
-The most practical approach is based on natural and artificial barriers. - 3) The monitoring programme should involve serological and virological testing, including animals found dead, road kills, animals showing abnormal behaviour or exhibiting gross lesions during dressing. - 4) There may be situations where a more targeted surveillance programme can provide additional assurance.
-The criteria to define high risk areas for targeted surveillance include: - a) areas with past history of CSF; - b) sub-regions with large populations of wild and feral pigs; - c) border regions with CSF affected countries or zones; - d) interface between wild and feral pig populations, and domestic and captive wild pig populations; - e) farms with free-ranging pigs; - f) other risk areas determined by the Veterinary Authority such as garbage dumps and picnic and camping areas.
+- 2) For implementation of the surveillance programme, the limits of the area over which wild and feral pigs range should be defined.
+Subpopulations of wild and feral pigs may be separated from each other by natural or artificial barriers. - 3) The surveillance programme should involve serological and virological testing, including pigs hunted or found dead, road kills, and pigs showing abnormal behaviour or exhibiting gross lesions during dressing. - 4) There may be situations in which a more targeted surveillance programme can provide additional assurance.
+The criteria to define high risk areas for targeted surveillance include: - a) areas with past history of CSF; - b) subregions with large populations of wild and feral pigs; - c) regions bordering countries or zones infected with CSFV; - d) interface between wild and feral pig populations, and domestic and captive wild pig populations; - e) areas with farms with free-ranging and outdoor pigs; - f) establishments that feed swill; - g) areas with a high level of hunting activity, where animal dispersion and feeding as well as inappropriate disposal of waste can occur; - h) other risk areas determined by the Veterinary Authority such as ports, airports, garbage dumps and picnic and camping areas.